When clients get Stunt Driving tickets or charges in Ontario, they often do not have a clear understanding of demerit points. Sure, there are 6

 3 Years.
 Your Stunt Driving or Racing charge will remain on your driving record for three years.

-How can you beat your Stunt Driving or Racing charge in Ontario?
+How can you beat your Stunt Driving or Racing charge or ticket in Ontario?

-Anyone can fight their Stunt Driving or Racing charge.
+Anyone can fight their Stunt Driving or Racing charge ticket in Ontario.

 And it may be possible to win.
 And in some cases, it may be possible to get your charges withdrawn, even if you’re guilty.